-- 4.20 Hermit Lane currently runs through the site, from Higham Common Road through to Church Street.
+- 4.21 Hermit Lane currently runs through the site, from Higham Common Road through to Church Street.
 Hermit Lane will be affected by the proposed Link Road which passes through at a much higher level than the existing carriageway and cuts off the existing vehicular connection.
-To the east of the new link road and through to the eastern boundary of the site, the revised levels strategy has enables Hermit Lane to be retained on its current alignment and at its current level.
-The principle of the Link road severing Hermit Lane was established at the Masterplan Framework stage, and following approval of the two roundabouts. - 4.21 To the west of the link road, Hermit Lane can remain as a public highway for access to the existing houses.
-A vehicular turning facility along the eastern boundary of the site is shown on the Illustrative Masterplan.
+To the east of the new link road and through to the eastern boundary of the site, the impact of the proposed earthworks will also alter the levels along Hermit Lane.
+The principle of this was established at the Masterplan Framework stage, and following approval of the two roundabouts. - 4.22 To the west of the link road, Hermit Lane can remain as a public highway for access to the existing houses.
+To the east of the site boundary, Hermit Lane can remain as a public highway.
+A vehicular turning facility along the eastern boundary of the site is shown on the Illustrative Masterplan. - 4.23 Hermit Lane currently provides no safe pedestrian and cycle facilities.
+Whilst vehicular access east to west through the site is affected, improved alternative pedestrian and cycle provision is proposed within the development to allow for the Greenway (along Hermit Lane) to be diverted along a new enhanced green route, retaining an east-west connection for pedestrians and cyclists.